Lattay/maya_beach/log/main.md

 Boat is docking, on a free anchor.
 Boat spawn is limited.
 Started to refactor input into a central click.gd script to allow drag and drop mecanisms People are disembarking and chilling around.

+## Day 4

+Got almost everything boat related working, I should start working on the tourists satisfaction mecanism with a time of visit indicator.
+I should also start working on the dashboard soon to get the play cycle buy boat-build dock-set visit price.
+Also the HUD should contain an indication of reservations, daily net revenue and current wealth.